tjhei/dealii-p4est-tutorial/step-amr/README.md

    namespace, that provides a simple templated c++ wrapper (for example for ``checksum``).
 Take a look at ``deal.II/distributed/p4est_wrappers.h``.
 Use ``do_something()`` to inspect the underlying p4est.

+5. Play with the ``n_groups`` variable (for example set it to 1) and run in parallel.
+Read up on it in the documentation and see how the parallel I/O works.